BdR76/GimpSpriteAtlas/readme.md

 Alternatively, you can first open one image (preferably the largest one), and then drag and drop all the remaining images onto the layers window.

+Note: opening images as layers can be remarkably slow (see [issue report](https://gitlab.gnome.org/GNOME/gimp/-/issues/8200)).

 ![GIMP Sprite Atlas plug-in how to use 1](/gimp_screenshot1.png?raw=true "GIMP Sprite Atlas plug-in how to use 1")

 Then go to the menu `Filters > Animation > Sprite Atlas` to open the GIMP SpriteAtlas plug-in, you'll see the following dialog.